koknjwan/fullpagetestaufgabe/README.md

 ## Installation

-1. Clone the project from GitHub then `php artisan key:generate` ( optional ).
+1. Clone the project from GitHub.
 2. Copy the `.env` file by running `cp .env.example .env`.
+3. Generate key `php artisan key:generate`.
-3. Adjust your `.env` file with your database configuration.
+4. Adjust your `.env` file with your database configuration.
-4. Run `php artisan migrate` to create the necessary database tables.
+5. Run `php artisan migrate` to create the necessary database tables.
-5. Seed the database with questions by running `php artisan db:seed --class=QuestionsSeeder`.
+6. Seed the database with questions by running `php artisan db:seed --class=QuestionsSeeder`.

 ## Usage